katalyst/kpop/README.md

 Releases need to be distributed to rubygems.org and npmjs.org.
 To do this, you need to have accounts with both providers and be added as a collaborator to the kpop gem and npm packages.

-1. Update the version in `package.json` and `lib/katalyst/kpop/version.rb`
+1. Update the version in `lib/katalyst/kpop/version.rb`
 2. Ensure that `rake` passes (format and tests)
 3. Tag a release and push to rubygems.org by running `rake release`
-4. Push the new version to npmjs.org by running `yarn publish`

 ## License